Preparing for Death – The Greatest Gift You Can Give Your Loved Ones

 Consulting an estate attorney is key.
 Many will give you a complimentary consultation to make sure you have a living trust (if you need one), everything is titled properly, and your wills and advanced health care directives align with current laws in your state.

 Thinking you don’t have a big estate and don’t need to do estate planning yet?
-Wrong.
+Not true.
 Even 18-year-olds need an estate plan so if they are seriously injured at college, their parents can actually speak to their doctors.
 Often your primary care physician can help with a form for that.

 3. Revise Credit Card Accounts

 Get your own credit card.
 If you are a couple who shares credit cards, they are likely in the name of one person and the other is merely an authorized user.
-Credit cards are rarely “joint.”
+Credit cards are not “joint.”
 Just because your name is on the card does not mean you are actually the main cardholder.
 You are responsible for all the debt and get none of the ‘good credit’ that makes your credit score worthy.
 When the primary cardholder dies, the other person usually cannot just assume the account.
 One widow I know was shocked to find out she had no credit cards in her name and had to start over and apply for them after her husband of 25 years died.
 Check all accounts and find out who is the primary cardholder.
 Make sure you each have a card or two in your own name.

 4. Review Beneficiary Designations